Using Failure Flags by proxy

 http-ingress

-The http-ingress Failure Flag is created when the sidecar detects inbound HTTP or HTTPS traffic to your service.
+The http-ingress Failure Flag is created when the sidecar detects inbound HTTP or HTTPS traffic to your application.
 This makes it easy to target HTTP traffic without using selectors.
 Gremlin adds this flag when the ingress proxy mode is enabled.

 ingress